 The acceptance rate at North Georgia is 56%.
 It ranks #13 in Georgia for lowest rate of acceptance.
 North Georgia is a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Last year, 2,377 out of 4,226 applicants were admitted.

 The school has challenging admission requirements for SAT and ACT scores, generally admitting students who score in the top 43 percent (SAT 1090/1270 ACT 21/26).
 North Georgia College & State University typically accepts and attracts "B+" average high school students with an average GPA around 3.41.
 48% of those admitted chose to enroll in the school.

 The North Georgia application fee is $0 and applications are due by Jun 1.

-You must submit admission test scores with your application.
+You are required to submit admission test scores with your application.
 North Georgia College & State University is not a test optional school.
-Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to the COVID-19 pandemic.
+Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to COVID-19.